ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ### Miner Attrition vs The Rich Get Richer

 In Proof of Work systems, beyond ongoing electricity costs, miners have to continually upgrade hardware, expending additional resources in order to remain competitive.
-The effect of this is that the pool of individuals who are able to mine is constantly shifting; if a miner is bad at mining, they will eventually lose their right to mine as they are out-competed by other miners.
+The effect of this is that the pool of individuals who are able to mine is constantly shifting; if a miner is bad at mining, they will eventually lose their ability to mine profitably as they are out-competed by other miners.

 This is good for decentralization, as a constantly shifting pool of miners means that no one miner is able to hold on to a significant portion of a network for any significant amount of time unless they are actively working in the best interests of the network by providing ever-increasing amounts of hashrate.
-To achieve this miners must invest in research and development, infrastrucutre, and scaling up operations, all the while paying close attention to happenings in the social layer of the protocol decide how to balance power, choosing wisely which hardware to invest in and which chains to mine.
+To achieve this, miners must invest in research and development, infrastructure, and scaling up operations, all the while paying close attention to happenings in the social layer of the protocol decide how to balance power and which forks to mine.

+This vital and multifaceted role is lobotomized from Proof of Stake systems, which instead, replaces this constant struggle with the relatively static figure of how much stake a given staker has access to, with very little to be gained investing in innovation or other externalities.
+How much a staker profits or losses is completely within their control and by doing nothing they are able to continually increase their stack with no risk of being out-competed.

-This vital and mutli-faceted role is lobotomized from Proof of Stake systems, which instead, have only one metric to determine how "well" a staker is staking; how much stake they have.
-Due to economies of scale, the proportion of funds that must be staked vs used for day to day, in proof of stake systems, _the rich get richer_ at a _faster rate_, which centralizes the distribution of a network's value towards the richest stakers.
+On top of this, due to economies of scale, gas fees, and the proportion of funds that must be staked vs used for day to day living costs, in Proof of Stake systems, _the rich get richer_ at a _faster rate_, which centralizes the distribution of a network's value towards the richest stakers over time.

-Over time, the lack of turnover in the staking ecosystem means that a power-block of mega-whales accumulates an ever-increasing poprtion of [all](#race-to-the-bottom) Proof of Stake networks, making these networks increasingly susceptible to takeover, as the nakamoto coefficient approahces 0.
-This will continue for generations, as big stakers pass their increasingly large bags to the next generation; it is merely a matter of time before the Proof of Stake networks are explicitly captured, let alone covertly.
+With no attrition force in the way to correct this trend, lack of turnover in the staking ecosystem means that a power-block of mega-whales accumulates an ever-increasing portion of all Proof of Stake networks, making them increasingly susceptible to takeover as the Nakamoto coefficient approaches 0.
+There is no reason that rent-seeking Proof of Stake staking dynasties don't continue for generations, as big stakers pass their increasingly large bags to the next generation, making it just a matter of time before Proof of Stake networks are explicitly captured as value in the network and the power to decide winning forks is drawn to the top.

 ### Not Permissionless

-Permissionlessness, unsurprisingly, is a property that allows new users to onboard into a system without anyone's permission, making the system available to all.
-Becuase of this, all other things being equal, systems that are permissionless are quantifiably more decentralized than permissioned systems, as they are indiscriminately open to new participants.
+Permissionlessness, unsurprisingly, is a property that allows new users to onboard into a system without permission.
+All other things being equal, systems that are permissionless more able to be more decentralized than permissioned systems, as they are indiscriminately open to new participants.

-Mining, and in turn, Proof of Work Consensus Mechanisms, are permissioness systems, as any anyone can contribute hashrate to the network and have an equal chance of being able to mine a block based on the hashrate they contribute; each hash is like a lottery ticket, and the more tickets purchased the higher the chance of finding a block.
+Mining, and in turn, Proof of Work, is permissionless, as anyone (or anything) can contribute hashrate to the network and have an equal chance of being able to mine a block based on the hashrate they contribute; each hash is like a lottery ticket, and the more tickets purchased the higher the chance of finding a block and getting that sweet, sweet block reward.

-Becuase there are no gatekeepers in the protocol, PoW consensus mechanisms _can't_ care _how_ hashrate is created, or _who_ contributed it.
-This is an essential quality if a chain is to remain neutral and uncaptured, becuase if gatekeepers existed, they would be able to reject work based on a contributor's identity or location, locking them out, and by doing so, capturing the network.
+Because there are no gatekeepers, Proof of Work consensus mechanisms _can't_ care _how_ hashrate is created, or _who_ contributed it.
+This is an essential quality if a chain is to remain neutral and uncaptured, becuase if gatekeepers did exist, they would be able to reject work based on a contributor's identity or location, locking them out, and by doing so, centralizing and capturing the network.

-Proof of Stake systems are _not_ permissionless, as in order to hold the currency reqruired to stake a chain, the only way to get it is by _buying_ it from someone who already has said currency; they need permission from someone inside the network to use the network.
+Proof of Stake systems are _not_ permissionless, as the only way to acquire currency needed to transact and stake is by _buying_ it from someone who already has said currency; they need _permission_ from someone inside the network to use the network, with existing holders being the gatekeepers.

-In a sense, all Proof of Stake networks are _already_ soft captured in this way, as if holders of PoS coins decided to stop trading (or selectively stopped trading with users from some particular jurisdiction), new users have no way to make transactions on the network, regardless of the price they were willing to pay.
+In a sense, all Proof of Stake networks are already _soft captured_, as holders of PoS coins could collectively decide (or be coerced) to stop trading with users from some particular class or jurisdiction, and these users have no way to make transactions on the network regardless of the price they are willing to pay.

-Take the example of a person from a less developed or sanctioned nation with little to no ability to transact in dollars; without access to the banking system, and thus onboarding exchanges, and with nobody willing to do an OTC deal in cash in his area, they can always get ETC by simply purchasing some hardware to mine it.
-But this same user is locked out of all Proof of Stake networks, which makes them far less useful for many users, limiting their network value as a whole.
+Take the example of a person from a less developed or sanctioned nation with little to no ability to transact in dollars; without access to the banking system, and thus onboarding through exchanges, and with nobody willing to do an OTC deal in cash in their area, they can always acquire Proof of Work currencies by simply purchasing some hardware to mine it.
+On a Proof of Stake network, this same user is locked out, making the network less accessible, less useful, and less valuable.

+_Note: The following 3 Proof of Stake criticisms are from [etherplan.com](https://etherplan.com/2019/10/07/why-proof-of-stake-is-less-secure-than-proof-of-work/9077/)_

 ### Subjective fork choice

 The fork choice is the decision rule network participants have to use when presented with more than one chain when it splits, when they join for the first time, or when they leave and join again.
 As an external physical signal, PoW enables a clear objective fork choice in the form of the “longest proof of work chain“.
 It is objective because only with the computing power of the whole network is that the longest chain can be established.

-As PoS systems don’t count with such an objective quantity to decide the correct chain, they have to use a subjective decision making process by the participants.
-This means they need to consult offchain with block explorers, developers, miners or other sources to be able to decide what chain to follow.
+As PoS systems don’t count with such an objective quantity to decide the correct chain, they have to use a subjective decision-making process by the participants.
+This means they need to consult off chain with block explorers, developers, miners or other sources to be able to decide what chain to follow.
 This applies, in case of splits, to participating nodes in the network, new entrants, and nodes who leave and join again.

 ### Unforgible Costilness

 One of the basic physical features of sound money is that it is very costly to produce to guarantee it can’t be forged.
 PoW provides this costliness of the tokens as miners incur in huge costs, in data centers and electricity, to be able to build blocks.
 This makes PoW tokens, as $ETC and $BTC, unforgeable in practice.

 It is simple to objectively verify that a holder's BTC or ETC is not counterfeit because of an external objective measurement embedded into every block header, but this proof does not exist in Proof of Stake systems.
-In PoS systems, because the database with accounts and balances is trivial to write by nodes and stakers in the system, there is no objective costliness, and verifying the authenticity holdings is far more complex, error prone, and potentially requires expensive hardware.
+In PoS systems, because the database with accounts and balances is trivial to write by nodes and stakers in the system, there is no objective costliness, and verifying the authenticity holdings is far more complex, error-prone, and potentially requires expensive hardware.

 ### Accumulated Work